-The District is a member of the North Delta Flood Fight Command established by the San Joaquin Operational Area.
-The North Delta Flood Fight Command meets at the Van Excel Dairies on Woodbridge Road.
-The boundaries and assignments to this command may be viewed on the SJ County Unified Flood Fight Command Map available at www.sjmap.org/oesfcm or see Figure 2.
+The District is a member of the Central Delta Flood Fight Command established by the San Joaquin Operational Area.
+The Central Delta Flood Fight Command meets at the Holt Station.
+The boundaries and assignments to this command may be viewed on the San Joaquin County Unified Flood Fight Command Map available at www.simap.org/oesfcm (see Figure 2).

-4.2.2 San Joaquin Operational Area Emergency Operations Center
+4.2.2 SJOA Emergency Operations Center

-The County of San Joaquin maintains and hosts the San Joaquin Operational Area Emergency Operations Center (EOC) at 2101 E. Earhart Avenue, Stockton, in the Robert J. Cabral Agricultural Center.
-There could be other emergency facilities established under the EOC located in separate locations.
+The County of San Joaquin maintains and hosts the SJOA Emergency Operations Center (EOC) at 2101 E. Earhart Avenue, Stockton, in the Robert J. Cabral Agricultural Center.
+There could be other emergency facilities established under the OA-EOC located in separate locations.

 The Operational Area Multi-Agency Coordination Group (MAC Group) may be activated to assist the EOC Director prioritize incidents for allocation of scarce resources, including mutual aid, assists Planning/Intelligence in information sharing, and conduct resource coordination processes in accordance with the procedures maintained by San Joaquin County Office of Emergency Services.
-This group works closely with the EOC Logistics Section.
+This group works closely with the OA-EOC Logistics Section.